 Cloud data storage and outsourcing can often be more secure than using internal resources however there are some additional things to bear in mind.
 We consider issues which should be taken into account when reviewing the security of your computer systems.
-At Windle & Bowker, we can provide guidance on data security in the Barnoldswick and Skipton area.
+At Windle & Bowker, we can provide guidance on data security in the Barnoldswick area.

 Many companies are now completely reliant on the data stored on their network servers, PCs, laptops, mobile devices or in the cloud.
 Some of this data is likely to contain either personal information and/or confidential company information.